Sephardic Jews: Sephardim in modern Iberia

-Today, around 50,000 recognized Jews live in Spain, according to the Federation of Jewish Communities in Spain.
+Today, around 50,000 recognized Jews live in Spain, according to the Federation of Jewish Communities of Spain.
 The tiny Jewish community in Portugal is estimated between 1,740 and 3,000 people.
 Although some are of Ashkenazi origin, the majority are Sephardic Jews who returned to Spain after the end of the protectorate over northern Morocco.
 A community of 600 Sephardic Jews live in Gibraltar.

 In 2011 Rabbi Nissim Karelitz, a leading rabbi and Halachic authority and chairman of the Beit Din Tzedek rabbinical court in Bnei Brak, Israel, recognized the entire community of Sephardi descendants in Palma de Mallorca, the Chuetas, as Jewish.
 They number approximately 18,000 people or just over 2% of the entire population of the island.

 Of the Bnei Anusim community in Belmonte, Portugal, some officially returned to Judaism in the 1970s.
 They opened a synagogue, Bet Eliahu, in 1996.
-The Belmonte community of Bnei Anusim as a whole, however, have not yet been granted the same recognition as Jews that the Chuetas of Palma de Majorca achieved in 2011.
+The Belmonte community of Bnei Anusim as a whole, however, have not yet been granted the same recognition as Jews that the Chuetas of Palma de Mallorca achieved in 2011.